KerwinKai/KerwinKai/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Python AI-Model-Deployment IoT TEE Blockchain Federated-Learning
+- 🌱 I’m currently learning: Python AI-Deploy IoT TEE Blockchain Federated-Learning

 <!--
 **KerwinKai/KerwinKai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.